ATI

 • If the list is large, if forces your recipients to scroll through sometimes many screens of email addresses before they finally get to the main message of the email.
 And since these messages tend to get passed around a lot, that list can become very, very long.

-• If the message is forwarded on to any others, ALL those others now also know the email addresses for all your recipients.
-And if the message is forwarded a lot, your recipients' addresses can quickly be shared with many 1000's of people!
+• If the message is forwarded on to any others, ALL those others now also know the email addresses of all your recipients.
+And if the message is forwarded a lot, your recipients' addresses can quickly be shared with perhaps thousands of people!
 And that can go on forever as the message gets passed around over and over again.

 This also GREATLY improves the ability of a virus to spread, and the likelihood that junk emailers will find all these addresses.